NeoGeographyToolkit/StereoPipeline/docs/conda_build.rst

   conda search -c usgs-astrogeology --override-channels isis

-Here it was found that ISIS version 4.4.0 was the latest, which we will assume throughout the rest of of your document.
+Here it was found that ISIS version 4.4.0 was the latest, which we will assume throughout the rest of this document.
 This needs to be adjusted for your circumstances.

 Fetch the ISIS environment ``environment.yml`` from